Joni32do/NumSim/openFOAM/README.md

 ## Scenario 1b: Heated Lid Driven Cavity

 This solves the lid driven cavity problem with an additional temperature difference between bottom and lid of the cavity.
+The Bottom is at 600K, the lid at 300K.

 ### Geometry